 But rest assured, there are ways to enhance our skin health that don’t require dropping $250 on a La Mer moisturiser.

 Dr McMillan advises to include as many different types of plant foods as possible, and ensure your diet is varied and well-rounded.

-One thing I would say for skin, particularly in relation to acne, is that we know that high GI diets worsen acne, so for most if people you’re looking for better skin then following a Low GI diet.
+One thing I would say for skin, particularly in relation to acne, is that we know that high GI diets worsen acne, so for most people if you’re looking for better skin then follow a Low GI diet.

 “Legumes, wholegrain and lots of fibre and diversity of plant foods is pretty much going to give you a low GI diet.”